-Fig 5 Dual-Doppler beam crossing angles (degrees) in the Washington, DC area.
+Fig 11 Radar beam crossing angles (degrees) in the Washington, DC area.
 NEXRAD radars: Sterling, Virginia (KLWX), Dover Air Force Base, Delaware (KDOX), Norfolk, Virginia (KAKQ), Mount Holly, New Jersey (KDIX), State College, Pennsylvania (KCCX), TDWRs: Andrews Air Force Base (TADW), Baltimore/Washington International (TBWI), Reagan National Airport (TDCA), Dulles International (TIAD).

-Fig. 6 Dual-Doppler beam crossing angles in Southeast Florida.
+Fig. 12 Radar beam crossing angles in Southeast Florida.
 NEXRAD radars Key West (KBYX), Miami (KAMX), and Melbourne (KMLB), and TDWRs: Miami International (TMIA), Fort Lauderdale/Hollywood (TFLL) and Palm Beach International (TPBI).

-Fig. 7 Dual-Doppler crossing angles for the combination of NEXRAD radars, TDWRs, and a proposed set of locations for CASA X-band research radars in the Dallas-Fort Worth metro area.
-NEXRAD: Fort Worth, Texas (KFWS), TDWR: Dallas Love Field (TDAL) and Dallas-Fort Worth International Airport (TDFW), CASA: Arlington, Denton, Fort Worth, Carrolton, Srongtown, Lipan, Caddo Mills, and Crandall, Texas.
+Fig. 13.
+Radar beam crossing angles for the combination of NEXRAD radars, TDWRs, and a proposed set of locations for CASA X-band research radars in the Dallas-Fort Worth metro area.
+NEXRAD: Fort Worth, Texas (KFWS), TDWR: Dallas Love Field (TDAL) and Dallas-Fort Worth International Airport (TDFW), CASA: Arlington, Denton, Fort Worth, Addison, Southeast Dallas, Midlothian, McKinney, and Weatherford, Texas.

-6. SUMMARY AND CONCLUSIONS
+7. SUMMARY AND CONCLUSIONS

 Level-II data from TDWR radars in the Dallas-Fort Worth Metroplex have been successfully added to the CAPS real-time analysis and forecast system for the D/FW Testbed.
-We shown a positive impact from adding these new data in this region for one test case Other areas where addition of TDWR radars in combinateion with NEXRAD data are expected to produce high-quality 3D wind analyses and subsequent nowcasts and shortterm forecasts have been shown.
+We shown a positive impact from adding these new data in this region for one test case Other areas where addition of TDWR radars in combination with NEXRAD data are expected to produce high-quality 3D wind analyses and subsequent nowcasts and shortterm forecasts have been shown.

 CASA X-band radars with a nominal range of 40-km are being added to the D/FW testbed.
 To date four sites have been identified which will be the new locations for the four CASA X-band radars which had been located in southwestern Oklahoma.
 There are four new X-band radars that will be available for the D/FW testbed so it is of interest to explore the dual-Doppler beam crossing angles for configurations of the 8-radar X-band network, including the four known sites, in order to decide on the best locations for the remaining sites.
-Figure 7 shows the beam crossing angles for the 11-radar network formed by the combination of the Federal radars and CASA radars in one possible configuration of the 8-radar CASA network.
-Based on this analysis, consideration will be given to moving one site of this configuration to better cover the null in the dual-Doppler coverage to the southwest of Fort Worth.
+Figure 13 shows the beam crossing angles for the 11-radar network formed by the combination of the Federal radars and CASA radars in one possible configuration of the 8-radar CASA network.

-It should be noted that the final decision on radar siting will depend on a number of other factors including improving the low-level coverage of radar over the D/FW Metroplex (which favors locations distant from KFWS, in the northeast portion of this domain), local terrain, availability of suitable host locations, power, and communications bandwidth, as was done for determining the sites for the CASA radar network in Oklahoma (Brewster et al., 2005).
+It should be noted that the final decision on radar siting will depend on a number of other factors including improving the low-level coverage of radar over the D/FW Metroplex (which favors locations distant from KFWS, in the northeast portion of this domain), improving the upstream data coverate, local terrain, and the availability of suitable host locations with necessary power and communications bandwidth, as was done for determining the sites for the CASA radar network in Oklahoma (Brewster et al., 2005).

-7. ACKNOWLEDGMENTS
+8. ACKNOWLEDGMENTS